Delay-minimizing capacity allocation in an infinite server queueing system: System stability

 If $\{\mu_n\}_{n=1}^\infty\in\mathcal{M}$ such that $\mu_n\approx\ell^n$ then

-hence the tail of the service-rate series is on the boundary of the feasible range given by \eqref{eq:stability}.
-This means that the inequality condition of \eqref{eq:stability} is satisfied for every $n$ although the difference converges to zero, and moreover that any series decreasing at a faster rate is not feasible.
-We conclude that feasibility of a series, $\{\mu_n\}_{n=1}^\infty\in\mathcal{M}$, is a necessary condition for finite delay, $\{\mu_n\}_{n=1}^\infty\in\mathcal{FD}$. \end{enumerate} \end{proof}
+hence the tail of the service-rate sequence is on the boundary of the feasible range given by \eqref{eq:stability}.
+This means that the inequality condition of \eqref{eq:stability} is satisfied for every $n$ although the difference converges to zero, and moreover that any sequence decreasing at a faster rate is not feasible.
+We conclude that feasibility of a sequence, $\{\mu_n\}_{n=1}^\infty\in\mathcal{M}$, is a necessary condition for finite delay, $\{\mu_n\}_{n=1}^\infty\in\mathcal{FD}$. \end{enumerate} \end{proof}

-Proposition \ref{prop:equivalence} yields a convenient necessary and sufficient condition for a feasible service-rate series to satisfy $\E S<\infty$, by combining parts b and c of the proposition:
+Proposition \ref{prop:equivalence} yields a convenient necessary and sufficient condition for a feasible service-rate sequence to satisfy $\E S<\infty$, by combining parts b and c of the proposition:

-We conclude this section by pointing out a few open questions and additional refinements of the stability analysis that can be considered in future work on this model.
+We conclude this section by pointing out open questions and additional refinements of the stability analysis that can be considered in future work on this model.

 \begin{remark} We conjecture that a stronger result than Proposition \ref{prop:equivalence} holds, namely that